amerty95/basketball_league_manager/README.md

 Notes:
 •	Test cases for service codes are added.
 •	Used aspect oriented programming for basic features like Transactional service calls.
 •	Used Controller-Service-Repository pattern
 •	Added indexing for team_name column of table since get team operations are running on team_name column.
 •	User can import the postman json file for the sample requests in: https://github.com/amerty95/basketball_league_manager/blob/master/utilities/League%20Manager.postman_collection.json

 What can be added to the program:
-•	Users can add and delete their teams to the system
+•	Users can add teams to the system and delete them from the system
 •	More test cases can be added aspecially for utility methods.
 •	Caching can be added for team standings and get team services, cache can be updated each time match-team is called
 •	To keep track of users, authorization and token functionalities can be added.
+•	Logging can be added for service calls